hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ./install.sh additional-no-proxy=s3.amazonaws.com,internal-vcs.mycompany.com,example.com
 ````

-Alternately, if the only hosts you need to add are those that are not used during installation and setup, such as a private VCS instance, you can provide these hosts after installation, on the Settings page (available on port 8800 under `/settings`).
+Alternately, if the only hosts you need to add are those that are not used during installation and setup, such as a private VCS instance, you can provide these hosts after initial installation, on the Settings page (available on port 8800 under `/settings`).

 #### Reconfiguring the Proxy